China milk antitrust probe may be step towards consolidation

 China has since made efforts to crack down on persistent food safety problems that have included chemical-laced pork and infant milk contaminated with cancer-causing agents.

-Infant formula makers Nestle SA, Danone, Mead Johnson Nutrition Co and Abbott Laboratories said on Tuesday that they were being investigated by China's National Development and Reform Commission for possible antitrust violations.
+Infant formula makers Nestle SA NESN.VX, Danone (DANO.PA), Mead Johnson Nutrition Co (MJN.N) and Abbott Laboratories (ABT.N) said on Tuesday that they were being investigated by China's National Development and Reform Commission for possible antitrust violations.

 Analysts said the investigation could result in fines and tougher rules governing imports into an infant milk market set to grow to $25 billion by 2017.
 The firms could face fines ranging from 1 percent to 10 percent of their annual sales, the state-run Xinhua news agency quoted experts as saying.